zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 ### x64 Platform

-Building Ice on x64 with the Visual Studio C++ compiler is like building Ice on x86.
+Building Ice for x64 with Visual Studio is like building Ice for x86.
 You just need to perform the build in an "x64 Command Prompt", and not in a regular "Developer Command Prompt".

 ## Installing a C++ Source Build